Open drawers: Usage

-Open Drawers. -- Girls generally begin to wear open drawers when they are about nine or ten years old.
+Open Drawers. – Girls generally begin to wear open drawers when they are about nine or ten years old.
 Open drawers are not cut down at the hips, and the band is made all in one piece of the material.
 The backs and fronts of the legs are not joined together, but hemmed separately, or lined with false hems.
 The fronts, in children's sizes, are seamed together for about 2 inches, in women's sizes a little more.
 A button and buttonhole are placed at the ends of the bands, or two tape strings.
 The legs may be constructed as for closed drawers, i.e. as knickerbockers with bands, or they may be made up with a deep hem, and narrow tucks above.
 The drawers are gathered or pleated into the bands at the waist and legs.
-Women's drawers are very seldom made up as closed, but nearly always as open.
+Women's drawers are very seldom made up as closed, but nearly always as open.As chemises decreased in length, open drawers stopped being used.

 Controversy

 In the late 19th century, there was discussion over whether or not women should wear open drawers.
-Dr. E. R. Palmer writes:
+Dr. E. R. Palmer wrote against their use:

 I saw in a paper the other day that ladies in a Canadian city had a grand convention, and had celebrated their magnificent resolve by building in a public square a bonfire, being fed by the corsets they had been wearing.
 It was a revival of the old tirade against the corset.
 I have not forgotten what Thomas said, that women should burn their open drawers instead of their corsets.
 The idea of a beautifully dressed woman with trail sweeping the streets!
 The idea of that mode of dress being countenanced by the profession!

 While the profession are warring against corsets, is it not ridiculous, not to say criminal, for us to take the position that the corset is harmful and the open drawers is not?
 The knights of old used to protect the genital organs of their wives from receiving germs during the day when they had gone to business.
 If it is gonorrhea, it is due to external infection, and I hold that infection takes place as frequently in this as in any other way on account of the delicate organ being unprotected.